WiktorRembielak/QSAR_project/README.md

 classification trees".[^1]

 ## Background
-**QSAR (quantitative structure–activity relationship) modeling** is an _in silico_ approach of examination of biological properties of compunds.
+**QSAR (quantitative structure–activity relationship) modeling** is an _in silico_ approach of examination of biological properties of chemical compunds.
 QSAR models base on theoretical parameters called <b>molecular descriptors</b> that can be calculated directly from chemical structures of given molecules.
-Therefore this method may be used to evaluate properties of a chemical compund without the need of synthesising it in a lab or collecting from nature or even predict properties of theoretical chemical structures that have never existed before.
+Therefore this approach may be used to evaluate properties of a chemical compund without the need of synthesising it in a lab or collecting from nature or even predict properties of theoretical chemical structures that have never existed before.
 All these features make QSAR models less costly and time-consuming alternatives to experiments on cell lines or animals in the fields like toxicity assessments of chemicals or drug discovery.

 **Bioconcentration** is the intake and retention of a substance in an organism entirely by respiration from water in aquatic ecosystems or from air in terrestrial ones.
 This property may be used for assessment of environmental safety of potentially dangerous chemicals.

 ## Dataset
+The dataset was created by F. Grisoni et al. and attached to the 2016 paper[^1] as supplementary data.

 The dataset consists of 779 records, each representing one chemical compund.
-Every record is identified with CAS registry number and descried with chemical structure in SMILES format and 9 molecular descriptors.
-The compounds were also labeled with class number (1-3), logBCF (dependent value for regression problem) and assignment to test or train subset.
-The dataset was created by F. Grisoni et al. Compounds were assigned to bioconcentration classes by the authors on the basis of wet weight BCF data and the TGD (Technical Guidance Document) model.
+Every record is identified with CAS registry number and described with chemical structure in SMILES format, 9 molecular descriptors and logBCF (dependent value for regression problem).
+The compounds were assigned to bioconcentration classes by the authors on the basis of wet weight BCF data and the TGD (Technical Guidance Document) model and labeled with one of class numbers (1-3).

 ### Molecular descriptors
 The molecular descriptors were calculated directly from chemical structures in SMILES format using Dragon software.
 The table below shows names and descriptions of used molecular descriptors.[^2]